ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPrivacyMode*

-Retrieves the current PrivacyMode setting, which determines whether telemetry data, such as logs and crash reports, is shared ("SHARE") or not shared ("DO_NOT_SHARE").
-This function ensures that the user's privacy preferences are respected and applied consistently across the system.
+The `getPrivacyMode` API retrieves the current privacy mode status, indicating whether privacy settings are enabled or disabled on the device.
+This function is essential for users who want to verify their privacy configuration and ensure their personal data is protected during device usage.

 ### Related Functions
-[setPrivacyMode](#setPrivacyMode) : Sets the PrivacyMode to either "SHARE" or "DO_NOT_SHARE" to control data sharing preferences.
+[setPrivacyMode](#setPrivacyMode) : Allows users to enable or disable privacy mode on the device.

 ### Events